jacoblapworth/akahu-sdk-swift/src/react/checkbox.md

 Enhanced version of HTML checkbox using SVGs.
 Use in place of `<input type="checkbox" />`.

-The XUI Checkbox supports properties for use with forms like the HTML checkbox input, including `isRequired`, `name`, and `value`.
+`XUICheckbox` supports properties for use with forms like the HTML checkbox input, including `isRequired`, `name`, and `value`.

-XUI Checkbox can be used as a controlled component by providing the `isChecked` property.
+`XUICheckbox` can be used as a controlled component by providing the `isChecked` property.
 It can be used as an uncontrolled component by omitting `isChecked` and (optionally) providing a `defaultValue` property.

 ## Examples

-Checkbox presentation is driven by the two props, `isChecked` and `isIndeterminate`.
+`XUICheckbox`'s presentation is driven by the two props, `isChecked` and `isIndeterminate`.
 You can hook into the `onChange` event to update them when the user interacts with the checkbox.

 ```
 	<div>